Do You Have the Right Gear for Summer Cycling?

 You know you should exercise more, but Pilates is a chore and the treadmill is a bore — though it doesn't have to be.
 And if the idea of working while you work out doesn't excite you, then why not partake in an athletic endeavor that generally feels carefree?
 Most of us love the freedom and sense of motion that comes with bicycling, so perhaps those two wheels could be your passport to a trimmer figure and a fun summer.

 Of course, you'll soon find that bicycling longer distances can present a physical challenge, manifested in sore feet and hands, a sweaty body, and a tender posterior.
-That's where the proper clothing and equipment specially made for bicycling can come to the rescue.
+That's where clothing and equipment specially made for bicycling can come to the rescue.
 Consider donning the gear of a bicyclist and your miles will be much more fun.

 Get a Jersey to Keep Cool

 Instead, a good jersey will have a stand-up collar to shade your neck from the sun, a long front zipper to allow you to ventilate, and back pockets to keep items handy.
 Jerseys are also cut differently than your usual shirt: they're generally more fitted and offer more room in the shoulders to allow for an arms-forward posture and longer in the back to keep from exposing your lower back to the sun.

 Stay Comfortable With Padded Shorts

 The skin-tight black shorts favored by bicyclists may look a bit risque, but they are designed for a purpose: to keep that which meets the saddle dry, cool, and happy.
 Good bicycling shorts are made with an 8-panel design, as eight separate pieces of cloth stitched together make for better contours to match your body.
 The most important part of the short is the padding where you sit, as a good padded liner is one of the secrets to a pleasurable ride.
 It will soften contact, reduce friction, and keep you dry to prevent saddle sores.
 (Yikes!)
-If you aren't too modest, give a pair of the Sugoi Men's RPM Bike Shorts ($42.99 in XXL with free shipping with Amazon Prime, a low by $7) a try.